ThisStudio/roblox-uno-wins/README.md

 Thanks for the 5 years of fun!

-Moving onwards, [Crazy 8s](https://www.roblox.com/games/13772794683) is the proper re-branded version of Roblox Uno to comply with the law.
+Moving onwards, [Crazy 8s](https://www.roblox.com/games/13772794683) is the proper re-branded version of Roblox Uno.

 # Explanation